 Myth 1: College is automatically paid for.

-Some students complete ROTC programs – earning a commission as second lieutenant – without ever earning a scholarship.
+Some students complete ROTC programs – earning a commission as a second lieutenant – without ever earning a scholarship.

-Army ROTC scholarships are awarded in two different ways: Students can compete nationally for a scholarship during their senior year of high school or they can join ROTC once they get to college and compete for a scholarship at the campus level.
+Army ROTC scholarships are awarded in two different ways: Students can compete nationally for a scholarship during their senior year of high school; or they can join ROTC once they get to college and compete for a scholarship at the campus level.

-If awarded a scholarship Cadets are allowed to choose between applying the scholarship toward full tuition and fees – no matter the institution – or room and board, up to $5,000 per semester.
+If awarded a scholarship, Cadets are allowed to choose between applying the scholarship toward full tuition and fees – no matter the institution – or room and board, up to $5,000 per semester.